The Miller Group Marketing Los Angeles

 The Miller Group Advertising, Inc. is a digital advertising and marketing agency in Los Angeles.
-It was founded in 1990, by Renee Miller, the agency's president and creative director.
-The Miller Group is headquartered in Los Angeles, California.
-The agency has won many creative awards over the years, and has worked on a number of national brands, including Kenwood Electronics, Goodwill, RE/MAX, General Electric, and Anthem.
+It was founded in 1990, by Renee Miller, the agency's president and executive creative director.
+The agency has won many creative awards over the years, and has worked on a number of national brands, including Kenwood Electronics, Goodwill, RE/MAX, General Electric, SubZero [The Wolf Range Company] [simplehuman], [Pocky], [Gelson's Supermarkets] and Anthem.

 History

-Marketing specialist Renee Miller founded The Miller Group Advertising, Inc. in 1990.
+Award-winning entrepreneur Renee Miller founded The Miller Group Advertising, Inc. in 1990.
 By 2004, Gary M. Bettman who was enjoying a professional background in the movie industry, joined The Miller Group.
 As a producer of feature films, he worked with stars like Billy Bob Thornton, Lorenzo Lamas, and Mark Cuban.
 In 2007, the agency expanded its presence to Dallas and New York.

 Capabilities

 The agency specializes in Brand Revitalization, Video Production, Strategy, Research, Digital, Creative, Media, Social Media, New Product Launches, and Lead Generation.

 On top of the day-to-day business, the agency's executives offer seminars, judge creative work and give interviews to industry relevant magazines.